kderoulet/algorithms/README.md

 function merge(left, right) {
     // we're creating an empty array for our results, and we need
-    // j and k and indexs to cycle through the left and right arrays let result = [];
+    // j and k (index values) to cycle through the left and right arrays let result = [];
     let j = 0;
     let k = 0;
     // here we compare the values and push the lowers values
-    //into the results array first
+    // into the results array first
     while (j < left.length && k < right.length) {
         if (left[j] <= right[k]) {
             result.push(left[j]);